Chart Color Schemes

 Craigieburn lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, Craigieburn's population is estimated at around 72,452, reflecting an increase of 7,274 people since the 2021 Census.
-This growth represents an 11.2% rise from the previous population count of 65,178.
-The change is inferred from AreaSearch's estimation of the resident population at 71,330 following examination of ABS ERP data released in June 2024 and validation of 692 new addresses since the Census date.
-This results in a population density ratio of 2,043 persons per square kilometer, exceeding national averages assessed by AreaSearch.
-Craigieburn's growth rate since the 2021 census (11.2%) surpassed both national (8.9%) and state averages, positioning it as a growth leader.
+Craigieburn's population, as of November 2025, is estimated at around 72,600.
+This reflects an increase of 7,422 people since the 2021 Census, which reported a population of 65,178.
+The change is inferred from AreaSearch's estimate of the resident population as 71,336 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 692 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,048 persons per square kilometer.
+Craigieburn's growth rate of 11.4% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projecting forward, Craigieburn is expected to experience exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
-By 2041, the suburb's population is projected to expand by 50,033 persons, reflecting a total increase of 67.8% over the 17-year period.
+Looking ahead, exceptional growth is predicted over the period with the Craigieburn statistical area (Lv2) expected to expand by 50,059 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 67.5% in total over the 17 years.

 Frequently Asked Questions - Population